Baras Bird Sanctuary

 Bring your camera, having a telephoto lens is recommended

-Best time to visit the sanctuary are early morning and late in the afternoon 4 PM- 5:30 PM.
+The best time to visit the sanctuary is early morning and late in the afternoon at 4 PM- 5:30 PM.
 The nocturnal birds come to settle and the day birds fly out early in the morning.
 While the night birds go out of the sanctuary and the day birds fly back home late in the afternoon.
 But if the early morning or late afternoon is not feasible on your schedule, you can still visit the place any time of the day and you will still see some birds in the area

 Guests are prohibited from making noise while at the place so as not to disturb the birds.